asreview/asreview/docs/source/lab/screening.rst

 4. Go back to the reviewer screen if you are not there yet.

 .. note::

-  The model information is only available when the model is trained.
+  The model information is only available when the record presented to you is the recommendation of a model.
 If you haven't trained a model yet, you will not see that the record is presented to you at random.

 .. warning::

   Switching models during screening can be hard to understand for new users or non-technical users.
 As the model is trained in the background after each decision, records might be presented with the "old" model for a while.
 Once the new model is trained, a record is presented to you based on the new model.
   This can be confusing for new users.

 Dark mode
 ---------